mathspp/mathspp/pages/03.books/the-little-book-of-pygame/modular.md

           - "_cta"
 metadata:
     author: "Rodrigo Girão Serrão"
-    description: "“The little book of Pygame” is a short book that teaches you about game development concepts with Python and Pygame and helps you build four complete minigames." og:title: "The little book of Pygame"
+    description: "“The little book of pygame” is a short book that teaches you about game development concepts with Python and Pygame and helps you build four complete minigames." og:title: "The little book of pygame"
-    title: "The little book of Pygame"
+    title: "The little book of pygame"
 onpage_menu: false
-title: "The little book of Pygame"
+title: "The little book of pygame"
 ---